sonyxperiadev/dataflow/README.md

 cabal clean && cabal build && cabal sdist &&
 ```

-That outputs a `dist/dataflow-*.tar.gz` that can be distrubuted.
+That outputs a `dist/dataflow-*.tar.gz` that can be distributed.